 Suggestions for safe and effective weight loss include:

 - Don't crash diet.
 You'll most likely regain the lost weight within five years.

-- Cut back on refined sugars.
+- Cut back on refined and added sugars.

 - Increase your intake of fresh fruit, vegetables, and wholegrain breads and cereals.

-- Eat less takeaway, snack foods and sugary drinks.
+- Eat less takeaway and snack foods.